Orlando City SC: Background

 On March 1, 2012, Garber visited Orlando to meet with city and county officials.
 He stated, "It's not a matter of if, but when", addressing Orlando's chances of joining MLS.
 Later on August 31, Rawlins told the Orlando Business Journal the team could get the Major League Soccer approval as early as late 2013, and be ready to play in the league by 2014 or 2015.
 Rawlins said to make that happen, the league had asked the team to explore building a 22,000-seat soccer-specific stadium.
 "They didn't say we had to have a stadium built before we could join, but they at least would like a plan that it's happening."
 Orlando City repeated as regular season champions, but exited the playoffs in the semi-finals with a 4–3 loss to Wilmington Hammerheads.

 In their third year in USL Pro, the Lions took second place in the regular season.
 Their first game in the playoffs was a 5–0 win against the Pittsburgh Riverhounds.
 The semi-finals were a 3–2 win over the defending champions, the Charleston Battery.
 The result in the finals was a 7–4 win over the Charlotte Eagles.
-This marked Orlando City's second championship in 3 years.
+This marked Orlando City's second championship in three years.

-On November 19, 2013, leaded by Flavio Augusto da Silva, Orlando City was announced as the league's twenty-first franchise.
+On November 19, 2013, led by Flávio Augusto da Silva, Orlando City was announced as the league's twenty-first franchise.